equinor/net_to_gross_calculator/app/README.md

-# Geo:N:G - Quantitative reservoir predictor
+# Net to Gross Calculator - Quantitative reservoir predictor

 This is a web app built using the [Panel](https://panel.holoviz.org/) library.